Does Medicare Pay for Nursing Home Care?

 How long does medicare pay for nursing home care

-Pension funds can be used to cover nursing home costs.
-Veterans receive specific advantages for nursing home care, including:
+Pension funds may also be used to cover nursing home costs.
+Veterans could potentially receive specific advantages for nursing home care, including:

 • Access to 24/7 nursing and medical care